Books and Reading

 Visit the online catalogue to request a copy.

-The winner of the 2017 Baileys Women's Prize for Fiction 2017 is Naomi Alderman with her novel The Power.
+The winner of the 2018 Baileys Women's Prize for Fiction is Kamila Shamsie with her seventh novel Home Fire.

 CWA Dagger in the Library Award 2017

-The Crime Writers Association Dagger in the Library Award is awarded not for an individual book but for an author's entire body of work and is one of nine highly prized CWA Dagger Awards awarded to crime writers since 1955.
-This year it has been won by Mari Hannah, author of the popular DCI Kate Daniels books which are set in the North East.
+The Crime Writers Association Dagger in the Library Award is awarded not for an individual book but for an author's entire body of work and is one of nine highly prized CWA Dagger Awards awarded to crime writers since 1955. in 2017, the dagger was awarded to Mari Hannah, author of the popular DCI Kate Daniels books which are set in the North East.

 To discover which Mari Hannah novels are available and to make requests, visit the West Lothian - Online Catalogue.